 According to RAINN (Rape, Abuse & Incest National Network), sexual violence on campus is pervasive.
 Women between the ages of 18-24 are at an elevated risk of sexual violence:

-The Associated Press conducted an investigative report recently which uncovered about 17 official reports of sexual assaults by students over a four-year period.
-The report also acknowledges that those numbers to not encompass the entire scope of the problem as sex crimes are often underreported.
-School districts have a responsibility to keep children safe when they are in school.
+The Associated Press conducted an investigative report recently, which uncovered about 17 official reports of sexual assaults by students over a four-year period.
+The report also acknowledges that those numbers do not encompass the entire problem scope, as sex crimes are often underreported.
+School districts are responsible for keeping children safe when they are in school.
 When teachers, coaches, or administrators do not do their jobs to protect the safety of school children, they can be held liable along with the perpetrator when a child is sexually assaulted at school.

-If a person has been sexually assaulted and has sustained injuries because of it, it is important that he or she contact the police and file criminal charges against the perpetrator.
-The criminal and civil charges will be addressed separately, and there is no requirement for the perpetrator to be charged or found guilty before the victim can pursue a civil case against them.
+Suppose a person has been sexually assaulted and has sustained injuries because of it.
+In that case, it is important that he or she contact the police and file criminal charges against the perpetrator.
+The criminal and civil charges will be addressed separately, and the perpetrator is not required to be charged or found guilty before the victim can pursue a civil case against them.

-The standard of proof in a civil case is different from that of a criminal case.
-In a civil case, according to an article in Justia, the plaintiff has the burden of proof of, “a preponderance of the evidence,” which requires finding that at least 51 percent of the evidence favors the plaintiff’s outcome.
-In other civil cases, the burden of proof may be elevated to a higher standard called, “clear and convincing evidence.”
-In any case, the evidentiary standard in a civil trial is less stringent than for a criminal trial.
+The standard of proof in a civil case differs from that of a criminal case.
+In a civil case, according to an article in Justia, the plaintiff has the burden of proof of “a preponderance of the evidence,” which requires finding that at least 51 percent of the evidence favors the plaintiff’s outcome.
+In other civil cases, the burden of proof may be elevated to a higher standard called “clear and convincing evidence.”
+In any case, the evidentiary standard in a civil trial is less stringent than in a criminal trial.

 When a person has been sexually abused or sexually assaulted, emotional scars may be just as painful as physical injuries and scars.
 At Mezrano Law Firm, we are committed to fighting for justice for our clients who have been injured because of sexual violence.
 Regardless of the outcome of the criminal case, our Alabama sexual assault attorneys are here to protect your right to pursue compensation from the perpetrator who caused your injuries.

-If you or a loved one has survived sexual abuse or sexual assault and you want to pursue justice, the Mezrano Law Firm is here to protect your rights.
+If you or a loved one has survived sexual abuse or sexual assault and wants justice, the Mezrano Law Firm is here to protect your rights.
 Whether the perpetrator has been convicted in criminal court or not, you can still be awarded damages for your injuries in civil court.
-Our sexual abuse and assault attorneys have offices in Birmingham, Florence, Gadsden, Mobile, Montgomery, and Tuscaloosa.
+Our sexual abuse lawyers have offices in Birmingham, Florence, Gadsden, Mobile, Montgomery, and Tuscaloosa.
 You may schedule your free initial consultation to discuss your case by calling 205-206-6300 or filling out our contact form.